-It is the applicator's responsibility to ensure that the primed surface and the primer itself are in an acceptable condition for overcoating with the STEELGUARD 951.
-Factors such as ageing of the primer (degradation and surface chalking), contamination, zinc salt formation, rust, bloom, etc. shall be considered when determining a surface's suitability before overcoating with the STEELGUARD 951.
+It is the applicator's responsibility to ensure that the primed surface and the primer itself are in an acceptable condition for overcoating with the PPG STEELGUARD 951 PFP coating system.
+Factors such as ageing of the primer (degradation and surface chalking), contamination, zinc salt formation, rust, bloom, etc. shall be considered when determining a surface's suitability before overcoating with the PPG STEELGUARD 951 PFP coating system.

-In all situations, the surface of the primer must be clean, dry and free of all contaminants immediately prior to overcoating with the STEELGUARD 951.
-Care should be taken to ensure that primer systems have reached sufficient levels of cure prior to overcoating with the STEELGUARD 951, please refer to primer PDS for specific details.
+In all situations, the surface of the primer must be clean, dry and free of all contaminants immediately prior to overcoating with the PPG STEELGUARD 951 PFP coating system.
+Care should be taken to ensure that primer systems have reached sufficient levels of cure prior to overcoating with the PPG STEELGUARD 951 PFP coating system, please refer to primer PDS for specific details.
 Consult the relevant primer PDS for minimum and maximum overcoating times.

-4.3 Primer Types
+4,3 Primer Types